forwchen/vid2frame/README.md

 #### Sample usage
 `python test_read_db.py frames-1.lmdb` or `python test_read_db.py frames-0.hdf5`

-The script outputs the size of the last image and time to iterate over whole database.
+The script outputs the number of frames in the database, the size of the last image and time to iterate over whole database.

 ## Dependencies
 * Python 2.7